if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

+Provides a base that all pointer renderers can inherit from.

+**Script Usage:**
-The Base Pointer Renderer script is an abstract class that handles the set up and operation of how a pointer renderer works.
+  > This is an abstract class that is to be inherited to a concrete class that provides pointer renderer functionality, therefore this script should not be directly used.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

 ### Inspector Parameters